Environmental Frontiers

 Environmental Frontiers supports teams of undergraduate research assistants charged with analyzing campus data, operational systems, and community behaviors to identify actionable recommendations that advance the University’s sustainability goals.
 All projects are aligned with the University’s sustainability plan, and are mentored by faculty and Facilities Services staff.
 By using UChicago’s campus as a case study, students are challenged to think deeply about what the data suggests are effective interventions to improve environmental efficiency and reduce consumption.

 EF Campus hires Graduate and Undergraduate Research Assistants throughout the year.
-Applications are not currently open; check back soon to apply to our next cohort.
+Applications are currently closed; check back soon to apply to our next cohort.

 Current Projects